Yadnik1/Noxious-Gas-Detection-System-for-Coal-Mines/README.md

 The system's detection accuracy has been enhanced by 25% through the implementation of a Bayesian sensor fusion algorithm on a Raspberry Pi 4.
 This sophisticated algorithm combines the data from multiple sensors to reduce uncertainty and improve the reliability of anomaly detection.

+The scripts for detection of anomoly can be found in the Raspberry Pi folder.

 ## Automated Alerts and GUI for Rapid Response

 The project incorporates SMTP protocols and Python’s Tkinter library to automate alerts and design a graphical user interface (GUI) for quick emergency responses.
 This innovation has resulted in a 37% faster reaction time to environmental anomalies, significantly improving the safety response in critical situations.

+The scripts for Automated Alerts and the GUI can be found in the Raspberry Pi folder.

 The entire working of the project can be seen through this video: https://drive.google.com/file/d/19j670oe4-RVG4A1S_L_8gfT7FlbL3VHE/view?usp=sharing
 ## Conclusion